Though the world may still feel on hold right now, your dreams of studying or … Read more

 About the Course

-Environmental Conservation and Sustainable Development in Southeast Asia
+ES 370T Environmental Conservation in Southeast Asia

 This course examines trends in biodiversity conservation in Southeast Asia, including an overview of grassroots efforts focusing on sustainable living in the region.
 Home to an estimated 30% of the world’s biodiversity and a number of unique natural environments – including the world’s largest archipelago, highest concentration of islands and longest coastline – Southeast Asia’s shifting economic situation has caused significant changes for the region’s demographics, agricultural practices and land-use, urbanization trends, biodiversity and social capital.
 These changes interact in complex ways and, together with the uncertainties associated with climate change, lead to far-reaching systemic consequences impacting livelihoods, social-ecological resilience and health.